thindil/bob/README.md

 * `variables:`         - Mark start of list of environmental variables which will be added when running this Bob command.
 * `- [name] = [value]` - Each environment variable which will be added
-                         during running this Bob command must starts with hypen. [name] is the name of the variable which will be added, [value] is the value of the variable which will be added.
+                         during running this Bob command must start with hypen. [name] is the name of the variable which will be added, [value] is the value of the variable which will be added.
 Each command can have as much as you